 Kent Taylor took over as just the fourth 11 o'clock sports anchor in WAVE 3 history in January of 2002.
-He was named "Kentucky TV Sportscaster of the Year" by the Associated Press in 2008, 2009 and 2012.
-In 2013 he was voted "Best Sports Reporter" by Louisville Magazine.
+He was named "Kentucky TV Sportscaster of the Year" by the Associated Press in 2008, 2009, 2012, and 2015.
+Taylor also won for Best Sports Play-by-Play in 2015 and 2016.
+In 2013 he was voted "Best Sports Reporter" by Louisville Magazine and in 2016 "Best TV Sportscaster."
+In 2014 he was named Kentucky Sportscaster of the Year by the National Sportscasters and Sportswriters Association, or NSSA.

 Kent joined WAVE in July of 2000, after working six years as a Sports Reporter/Photographer at WLKY.